organisciak/dissertation/document/3_typology.md

 These include:

 *Microtasking*.
-The concept of splitting a large task into many smaller parts to be worked on by different people was an important tide change in the history of open-source software [@raymond_cathedral_1999], and the same models have been emulated in crowdsourcing.
+The concept of splitting a large task into many smaller parts improves the ability for that task to be worked on by different people.
+Microtasking was an important tide change in the history of open-source software [@raymond_cathedral_1999], and the same model has been often adopted in crowdsourcing.
 With so-called 'microtasks', the overhead to participation is low, and the pressure or dependence on any one contributor is low.

 *Gamification*.
-Gamification is predicated on a reframing of what would traditionally be labour into a game-like or leisurely tasks.
+Gamification is predicated on a reframing of what would traditionally be labour into game-like or leisurely tasks.
-Gamification follows in the philosophy, as Twain wrote, "that work consists of whatever a body is obliged to do, and that play consists of whatever a body is not obliged to do" [-@twain_adventures_1920].
+Gamification follows in the philosophy, as with Tom Sawyer recontextualizing a fence painting chore into a game, "that work consists of whatever a body is obliged to do, and that play consists of whatever a body is not obliged to do" [@twain_adventures_1920].

+Of course, Tom Sawyer used his fence painting game as a manipulation, intended to trick other children to do his work for him: an apt comparison to ethical concerns about gamification.
-The ethics of gamification have been argued for as an extension of contributors’ desire to perform meaningful work.
+Those defending the ethics of gamification have argued for it as an extension of contributors’ desire to perform meaningful work.
 Shirky, for example,
 argues that people have a ‘cognitive surplus’ to give during their leisure time, a desire to spend their free time doing useful, creative or stimulating tasks [-@shirky_here_2009].
 Gamification is an extension of serious games – games meant to do more than simply entertain